 – and kept many bird species well hidden, including Nashville Warblers, Spotted Towhees (that have very different songs than they do in New Mexico!) and Black-headed Grosbeaks.

 Oak trees towered over the canopy and we enjoyed watching several pairs of Acorn Woodpeckers.

-After checking into our Airbnb accommodations in Ashland, here there were California Quails along the road,
+After checking into our Airbnb accommodations in Ashland and checking out California Quail along the road,

 we headed out to do some more birding before dinner.
-A friend had told me that American Dipper could be found in the tumbling creek.
+A friend had told me that American Dipper could be found in the tumbling creek at Lithia Park.
 While we hiked along the lush creek-side trail with an occasional coast redwood tree

 for about a mile, we saw very few birds and the sound of the rushing water made it impossible to hear them.
 As we returned to the parking lot, Tree Swallows swooped above the canyon.

 “Vaux’s Swift,” I announced.
 There were at least two of them gliding overhead with the swallows.
 Their flight pattern was decidedly different.
 I had seen them before, but Barb wanted to study them more before she claimed it as a life bird – and indeed we saw them almost every day.